department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/service-in-vietnam-korea.md

 ---
 layout: page-breadcrumbs.html
-title: Agent Orange exposure while serving in Vietnam or Korea
+title: Agent Orange Exposure While Serving In Vietnam Or Korea
 heading: Agent Orange exposure while serving in Vietnam or Korea
 display_title: Service in Vietnam or Korea
 description: If you served in Vietnam or in the Korean DMZ during the Vietnam Era, you may have had contact with Agent Orange.
 Find out if you're eligible for VA disability pay and other benefits for illnesses related to contact with this toxic chemical.